colab-nyuad/CrunchQA/README.md

        }
 ```

-***Maximum constraint*** is introduced to reflect key words as "top", "at most", "the highest" and etc. Maximum is always computed within a group and works in two settings: grouping by the head entity and taking maximum by the column or first counting over edges and then selecting maximum.
+***Maximum constraint*** is introduced to reflect key words as "top", "at most", "the highest" and etc. Maximum is always computed within a group and works in two settings:

+(1) grouping by the head entity and taking maximum by the column, or

+(2) first counting over edges and then selecting the row with maximum count value.

 1. Grouping by the head entity is the default setting so we just need to specify by which column the maximum needs to be taken (constraint_chain: {"max": entity}).
 E.g, for the query asking which Software company raised the highest amount of money in its ipo, the question generator will group by "Software" (org_category) and select maximum among raised_price:
 ```json